-Pakur, a district in Jharkhand is known for beedi making is considered as an important revenue earnings in Jharkhand.
-It remained a Sub-division of Sahibganj till it was upgraded as district in the year 1994.
-It is surrounded by Sahibganj district in the north, Birbhoom District of West Bengal in the south, Murshidabad and part of Birbhoom district of West Bengal in the east and Dumka & Godda Districts in the West.
+Pakur, a district in Jharkhand is known for beedi making and is considered as an important revenue earning source in Jharkhand.
+It remained a sub-division of Sahibganj till it was upgraded as district in the year 1994.
+It is surrounded by Sahibganj district in the north, Birbhoom District of West Bengal in the south, Murshidabad and part of Birbhoom district of West Bengal in the east and Dumka & Godda Districts in the west.

 The contribution of the Santhal heroes like Sidhu, Kanhu Chand & Bhairav will be remembered forever.
 Their immortal remains may be seen at different place in Santhal Pargana Division.

-Pakur has some very important tourist attractions which caters to both religious and adventure tourists.
+Pakur has some very important tourist attractions which cater to both religious and adventure tourists.
 Some of the main attractions of Pakur are Siddhu Kanha Park and Nityakali Mandir, which is a must visit place for the tourists visiting Pakur.
-Some other places of interests include Dharni Pahar, Hot Spring where visitors can take a holy dip in the pool.
+Some other places of interest include Dharni Pahar and Hot Spring where visitors can take a holy dip in the pool.

 The winter season is the ideal time for the travellers to visit Pakur.
 The temperature is pleasant during this time and travelling with light winter clothing is a good idea during this time.

 How To Reach Pakur

 Pakur can be reached easily from Ranchi, the capital city of Jharkhand and one has the option of choosing taxis and buses.
 Pakur also has a railway station and trains are also a popular mode of transport.